Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

   - Result Aggregation & Feedback: The MCP Client collates tool outputs (success/failure logs) and forwards them to the LLM for summarization.

+- Benefits:
+  - Tools safely retry/rollback.
+  - Full traceability of LLM decisions and tool executions.

+## Example
 Take multi-vendor network management as an example, the MCP server is deployed locally on the network controller, and the tools are integrated into the MCP server.
-The server provide the following registered tool descriptor information:
+The server provides the following registered tool descriptor information:

-Tools description: it describes the name, use, and parameters of tools.
+Tools description: It describes the name, use, and parameters of tools.

-Tools implementation: MCP implementation describe how the tools are invoked.
+Tools implementation: MCP implementation describes how the tools are invoked.

 See Tool descriptor information example as follows: